+Increased precision in $a_\mu$ measurements would enable $a_\mu$ to fully exceed the reach of current collider sensitivities.
+Several illustrative LHC limits are also shown, including mass reaches for charginos and sleptons (green) in the minimal supersymmetric standard model~\cite{Cox:2021nbo, ATLAS:2019lff}, vector-like leptons with SM-like doublet and singlet $M_L$ and $M_E$ (orange)~\cite{CMS:2024bni,ATLAS:2024mrr}, as well as scalar leptoquark types with chiral enhancement (purple)~\cite{Buchmuller:1986zs,ATLAS:2022wcu,CMS:2025iix,CMS:2023bdh,CMS:2024bnj}.
+For a comprehensive discussion of these new physics scenarios, see Ref.~\cite{Athron:2025ets}.
+We also note that collider constraints are often highly model dependent, relying on specific production modes and kinematic signatures.
+In realistic scenarios these limits can be significantly weakened.
+In this context, precision measurements of $a_\mu$ provide a powerful and complementary probe.

+While a dedicated, model-specific analysis is beyond the scope of this proposal, we point out that $\Delta a_\mu$ can meaningfully constrain parameter spaces in various new physics scenarios.
+Currently, the theoretical predictions for $\Delta a_\mu$, by the SM2020 and SM2025 results, exhibit non-overlapping uncertainties, leaving vast regions of the relevant parameter space largely unconstrained.
+Future improvements in the precision of the $\Delta a_\mu$ measurement could therefore significantly clarify this landscape.
+Relevant illustrative results are shown in Ref.~\cite{Athron:2025ets}, including SMEFT studies (Fig.~2.5), dark-sector models such as light dark matter or dark photons (Figs.~5.2 and 5.4), ALP scenarios (Fig.~5.7), and SUSY models (Fig.~5.11), and more examples throughout the paper.
+In these cases, improved precision in $a_\mu$ measurements can narrow allowed parameter regions, impose stringent bounds, and help disentangle the interplay between $a_\mu$, LHC searches, and dark-matter constraints.

+It should be emphasized that these considerations are highly scenario-dependent and the discussion here is illustrative rather than exhaustive, yet they already demonstrate the unique and powerful role of precise measurement of muon anomaly in probing and constraining new physics.

-The most precise $\mu^-$ measurement to date originates from the Brookhaven E821 experiment in 2004~\cite{muon_g-2_collaboration_measurement_2004}, with an uncertainty of 0.7~ppm, which is about five times larger than that of the present $\mu^+$ result.
-This asymmetry leaves open the possibility of subtle differences between the two charge conjugate states, offering a uniquely sensitive test of the combined CPT symmetry~\cite{Quinn:2019ppv}.
+\paragraph{CPT tests from $\mu^+/\mu^-$ comparison.} The most precise $\mu^-$ measurement is the Brookhaven E821 result~\cite{muon_g-2_collaboration_measurement_2004}, with an uncertainty of 0.7~ppm, about five times larger than the current $\mu^+$ world average.
+This disparity leaves open the possibility of subtle differences between charge-conjugate states, providing a uniquely sensitive test of CPT symmetry~\cite{Quinn:2019ppv}.